The Super League crashed on takeoff. English soccer fans are taking credit.

 “And you might think that puts us in closer touch with Super League mind-set.
 But it doesn’t.
 The Super League just overstepped the line — massively.”

-On Soccer: Soccer teams are owned by the rich, but as the Super League shows, fans carry the game’s soul

-Soccer fans in Britain are continuing to vent their anger toward the Premier League’s so-called Big Six — Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham Hotspur — that were part of the Super League.
+Soccer fans in England are continuing to vent their anger toward the Premier League’s so-called Big Six — Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham Hotspur — that were part of the Super League.
 Thousands massed at the grounds of all six clubs in the days following the Super League announcement, most calling for the ouster of the billionaire owners of each club.

 But when sports historians pen the remarkable events of the past week and the role that fans played, the images from Stamford Bridge last Tuesday will linger.